tddg/cs475-fall21/lab1.md

 You must turn in your lab assignment using [Autolab](https://autolab-gmu-systems.org).
 Read this [document](https://docs.google.com/document/d/1bwWx8p4_vSaNwVPzImRVKOXuj58qVMWWYu89Ejigs4A/edit?usp=sharing) for instructions on how to sign-up for Autolab.
 If you did not receive a confirmation email from Autolab to set a password, enter your @gmu.edu (**NOT** masonlive) email, and click "Forgot your password" to get a new password.
+You may skip the Autolab signup step if you have done this in lab0.

 Create a **tar** file of only the following Go source files, `common_map.go`, `common_reduce.go`, `wc.go`, and `schedule.go`.